A-dot-S-dot/hugo-simplecite/README.md

 `{{< cite "bibentryId" >}}` produces an in-text citation for bibliographic entry with `id` "`bibentryId`".
 At the moment, only Vancouver (numeric) system is implemented; Harvard (author⁠—date) system (like the one in [Hugo Cite]) may be implemented in the future.

+You can also provide the reference portion such as a page as the second positional parameter.
+For example, `{{< cite "bibentryId" "p.
+5" >}}` produces an in-text citation for the bibliographic entry with `id` "`bibentryId`" and adds `p.
+5` in the citation.

 #### `references`

 `{{< references >}}` prints bibliographic entries cited in the document as an [ordered list](https://html.com/tags/ol/).